kravch3nko/test-tide-merge-queue/README.md

-# 🚀 Tide Merge Queue
+# �� Tide Merge Queue

-Production-ready merge queue for GitHub repositories using Tide with Bamboo CI integration.
+Simple merge queue for GitHub repositories using Tide.

 ## ✨ Features

-- **Label-based control**: Simple GitHub labels replace merge buttons
+- **Simple label control**: One label to merge PRs
-- **Priority system**: Normal, high priority, and critical emergency merges
-- **Conflict detection**: Automatic rebase with conflict handling
-- **Emergency controls**: Pause/resume entire queue with one label
+- **Global emergency stop**: Pause all merging with one label on an issue
-- **Slack notifications**: Optional team alerts for queue status changes
-- **Bamboo CI integration**: Works with existing CI/CD pipeline
+- **GitHub branch protection**: Respects your existing CI requirements
 - **Multi-repository support**: Single queue for multiple repositories
+- **Automatic conflict handling**: No manual label management needed

 ## 🚀 Quick Start